Updated July 11, 2023

-In the case of payment-in-kind interest, no cash interest is paid to the bondholder until the redemption or maturity of the debt instruments.
-Effectively, payment-in-kind interest provides the issuers the opportunity to postpone the cash outflow and in return, the issuers offer a higher rate of return on these debt instruments.
+The bondholder does not receive any cash interest payments until the debt instruments are redeemed or reach maturity in the case of payment-in-kind interest.
+Effectively, payment-in-kind interest allows the issuers to postpone the cash outflow, and in return, the issuers offer a higher rate of return on these debt instruments.

 How to Model PIK Interest?

-- Firstly, determine the number of years for payment-in-kind interest for the particular debt instrument.
+- Firstly, determine the years for payment-in-kind interest for the particular debt instrument.
 Basically, it signifies the period during which there will be no cash interest payment.

-- Next, build the debt schedule initially with the assumption of no payment-in-kind interest.
+- Next, build the debt schedule initially assuming no payment-in-kind interest.
 The debt schedule should include the amortization and any other prepayment plans.

 - Next, calculate the interest payment for the corresponding period based on the interest rate, opening balance, and outstanding balance.

 - Next, add the accrued payment-in-kind interest to the outstanding principal at the end of the period, which will increase the ending balance of the debt instrument.
-So, the ending debt balance is revised which then becomes the opening balance for the next period.
+So, the ending debt balance is revised, becoming the opening balance for the next period.

-- Finally, the non-cash interest expense (PIK interest) has to be added back to the cash flow statement as the net income includes the payment of all interest expenses.
+- Finally, the non-cash interest expense (PIK interest) must be added to the cash flow statement as the net income includes paying all interest expenses.

 Let us take the example of a PIK loan of $15,000 as of January 2020.
-The loan has a payment-in-kind interest rate of 10% and it has to be repaid in equal annual installments over a period of 3 years.
+The loan has a payment-in-kind interest rate of 10% and has to be repaid in equal annual installments over 3 years.
 Determine the amount that has to be paid on 31st December 2022.

 - Amortization = $15,000 / 3 = $5,000